Earlston Parish Church

 We do not currently hold a regular Sunday School; children are always welcome to any service, there is a good selection of resources available in the dedicated area at the front of the sanctuary.
 Special provision has been made for wheelchairs in the body of the church.

 Above all, there are few aspects of village life in which Earlston Parish Church doesn’t play a prominent part.
-The quarterly Church & Community Magazine is distributed to every household in the parish, and contains news from many village organisations (select the About Us tab, and then Magazine).
+The Church Newsletter is distributed three times a year to every household in the parish.
 The annual service to celebrate the commencement of Civic Week has even taken place in the festive marquee in previous years.

 Spring Magazine available here.